Takahito-Kinouchi/WorkChime/README.md

 lunch_end = '13:00'
 ```
 - In `timer.py`, `class Timer` has time schedule properties.
-You can modify lunch break time and workhours per day however you like.
+You can modify lunch break time and workhours(includes lunch break time) per day however you like.
 ** make sure you put string as properties.
 Otherwise this program won't work.